RamitSarker29/React-Projects/README.md

 - Passing data using props
 - Rendering dynamic data
 - Working with arrays and objects in React
+- Using `map()` for dynamic rendering
+- Styling interfaces with Tailwind CSS
 - Understanding how React applications are structured
 - Building projects independently